erf/vis-plug/README.md

 Make sure plugins uses the `init.lua` convention.

-Plugins will download to your plugins folder and require on startup.
+Plugins are cloned to your plugins folder and required on startup.